Sai-Moen/rawaccel/userspace-backend/ScriptingLanguage/Docs/Guide.md

 ...
 ```

-After that point, only specific characters are allowed (ASCII subset that the language accepts).

 ### Parameters

 As soon as a `[` is read, the next part of the script begins.
 This is the parameters section, which are the user-controlled variables passed in by the UI.

-The syntax for parameter assignments is `name := default`, where default is the default value as a number.
+The syntax for parameter assignments begins with `name := default`, where `default` is the default value as a number.

-The name can only be sequences of letters, separated by underscores.
-For parameter names, underscores are replaced by spaces, so they look better in the UI.
+Alternatively, the (default) value of a parameter can also be a boolean (`true` or `false`).
+When used in expressions, the value 0 is used if the parameter is `false`, and the value 1 is used if the parameter is `true`.

 Optionally, the script can also specify 'Bounds' that cause the user to get an error,
 if the value they entered is outside the allowed range.
+This feature cannot be used if the type of the parameter is a boolean.

 The syntax is as follows:

 * `{` or `}` means no bound.
 If you want to only give a bound to one side, then you can use this for the other side.